jengel3/InstaBetter/README.md

 - Change what you share.
 Choose between sharing the Instagram link, a direct link, or the actual photo/video.
 - Save photos and videos to a custom album specified in the settings
 - Add support for reposting videos
+- Fix muting in the activity feeds, which was recently broken.

 ## Building